claesenm/optunity/docs/user/index.rst

     If a solver name is specified, its manual will be shown.

     .. note::
-        You may alternatively consult the solver documentation: :doc:`/api/optunity.solvers`.
+        You may alternatively consult the solver API documentation at :doc:`/api/optunity.solvers` for more details.

 - :func:`optunity.cross_validated`: decorator to perform k-fold cross-validation TODO